Provable Distributional Value Iteration under Partial Observability: Setting

 Traditionally, the value function models the return expectation.
 DistRL, instead, aims to learn the compound distribution of the returns $Z^\pi(s)$ sourced to randomness in (1) reward $R$ (2) transition $P^\pi$, and (3) distribution of the next-state value $Z(S')$.
 Let $\widetilde{\mathcal{T}}$ be the distributional Bellman operator such that

 where $\overset{D}{=}$ denotes equality in distribution, $R$ is the reward random variable, and $P^\pi Z(s) \overset{D}{=} Z(S')$ for $S' \sim T(s, a, \cdot)$.

 The distributional Bellman operator has been shown to be a $\gamma$-contraction under the supremum $p$-Wasserstein metric space $\forall p \in [1, \infty]$ \citep{dist_rl_book}.
-The distributional Bellman optimality operator $\widetilde{\mathcal{T}}^*$, which selects actions that maximize the expected return, similarly converges to the fixed point under the supremum $p$-Wasserstein metric space $\forall p \in [1, \infty]$ \citep{dist_rl_book} if there is a unique optimal policy and a mean-preserving distribution representation $\mathcal{F}$ is used (e.g., a categorical distribution representation).
+The distributional Bellman optimality operator $\widetilde{\mathcal{T}}^*$, which selects actions that maximize the expected return, similarly converges to the fixed point under the supremum $p$-Wasserstein metric space $\forall p \in [1, \infty]$ \citep{dist_rl_book} if there is a unique optimal policy and a mean-preserving distribution representation $\mathcal{F}$ is used.
 In the case of the existence of multiple optimal policies, however, convergence isn't guaranteed because differing distributions can be similar in expectation.